DIY Finishing - Finishing Techniques - Doors Windows

-Most of the apartments in the old blocks had veneered and lacquered doors on the inside.
-They were simple, made on a wooden frame, with veneered plywood attached to studs, staples or glued to the two sides of the door frame, forming the door faces.
-Inside were zigzag strips of cardboard, the width of which was equal to the distance between the two plywood boards.
-The cardboard prevented the doors from warping and the hollow spaces inside provided insulation, thanks to the air that was incorporated.
-These were called cellular doors.
-The following is about the renovation of such a door.
+Most of the apartments in the old blocks of flats had veneered and lacquered doors on the inside.
+They were simple, made on a wooden frame, with veneered plywood attached in studs, staples or glued to the two sides of the door frame, forming the door faces.
+Inside were zig-zag strips of cardboard, the width of which was equal to the distance between the two plywood plates.
+The cardboard prevented the doors from warping and the hollow spaces inside insulated the doors by the air inside.
+They were called cellular doors.
+The refurbishment of such a door is discussed below.

-How doors are reconditioned depends on the degree of damage.
+The way doors are refurbished depends on the degree of damage.
 Veneered doors start to look bad because the varnish melts over time from cleaning products and the water it comes into contact with quite often, especially at the bottom (bathroom, kitchen).
-Over time cracks appear in the film and the water gets to veneerblackening it at first.
-If no action is taken, the veneer begins to pull away from the door and break.
+Over time, cracks appear in the film and water reaches the veneer, initially blackening it.
+If no action is taken, the veneer will start to peel away from the door and break.

 From the above we see that there are 3 levels of damage: